CPJPRINCE/opex_manifest_generator/README.md

 ## Usage

-Useage of the program is from a command line interface / terminal program, such as PowerShell on Windows, Terminal on Mac, or one of the many terminal programs on Linux.
+Usage of the program is from a command line interface / terminal program, such as PowerShell on Windows, Terminal on Mac, or one of the many terminal programs on Linux.

 ### Folder Manifest Generation